On the Isoperimetric Riemannian Penrose Inequality: Introduction

-A common feature of the above mentioned results is the fact that the requirements on the asymptotic behaviour of the metric are not optimal, in that the decay rate which is needed to establish the inequality is stronger than the one that is needed to define the mass.
-More precisely, in Huisken-Ilmanen's proof through weak IMCF, and similarly in the one through $p$-harmonic potentials \cite{agostiniani_riemannian_2022}, the metric $g$ is assumed to be $\CS^1_1$--Asymptotically Flat.
+A common feature of the above-mentioned results is that the assumptions regarding the asymptotic behaviour of the metric are not optimal.
+Specifically, the decay rate required to establish the inequality is more stringent than what is needed to define the mass.
+More precisely, in Huisken-Ilmanen's proof through weak IMCF and similarly in the one through $p$-capacitary potentials \cite{agostiniani_riemannianpenroseinequalitynonlinear_2022}, the metric $g$ is assumed to be $\CS^1_1$-Asymptotically Flat.
 Moreover, the Ricci tensor is required to obey the following quadratic decay condition $\Ric \geq - \kst\abs{x}^{-2} g$, where $(x^1,x^2,x^3)$ are asymptotically flat coordinates and $\kst>0$ is a given constant.
-On the other hand, Bray's version of the Penrose Inequality \cite{bray_proof_2001}, holding also in the presence of possibly disconnected horizons, is proved requiring $\CS^{2}_\tau$--asymptotic flatness, for some $\tau>1/2$.
+Indeed, the combination of these two conditions is sufficient to grant certain asymptotic properties of the functions whose level sets constitute the flow.
+These properties are then enough to compare the respective monotone quantities, i.e. the Hawking mass and its potential-theoretic counterpart, with the ADM mass.
+On the other hand, Bray's version of the Penrose Inequality \cite{bray_proofriemannianpenroseinequality_2001}, which also holds in the presence of possibly disconnected horizons, is proved requiring $\CS^{2}_\tau$-asymptotic flatness for some $\tau>1/2$.

-Asymptotic conditions on the second derivatives of the metric coefficients are in fact commonly assumed even in the proof of the Positive Mass Theorem, as it can be checked following either the classical arguments by Schoen and Yau \cite{schoen_proof_1979, schoen_proof_1981} and Witten \cite{witten_new_1981,parker_witten_1982}, or through some recent alternative proofs, as the ones proposed in \cite{bray_harmonic_2022} and in \cite{agostiniani_green_2021}.
-In particular, to the best of our knowledge, not even the Positive Mass Theorem is known to hold under the optimal decay assumptions yet.
-Our first main result fills this gap, establishing the validity of the single horizon Riemannian Penrose Inequality, under the sole decay assumptions that make the $\ADM$ mass a well defined geometric invariant.
+Our first main result confirms that the single horizon Riemannian Penrose Inequality holds whenever the sole decay conditions required to make the ADM mass a well-defined geometric invariant are met.

+\emph{Throughout the whole article, except when explicitly stated, the Riemannian manifolds considered are agreed to be connected and with one single end.}

-\begin{theorem}[Riemannian Penrose Inequality under optimal decay assumptions] Let $(M,g)$ be a complete $\CS^{1}_{\tau}$-Asymptotically Flat Riemannian $3$-manifold, $\tau >1/2$, with nonnegative scalar curvature and smooth, compact, minimal and outward minimising (possibly empty) boundary.
-Assume that $H_2( M, \partial M; \Z)=\set{0}$.
+\begin{theorem}[Riemannian Penrose Inequality under optimal decay assumptions] Let $(M,g)$ be a complete $\CS^{1}_{\tau}$-Asymptotically Flat Riemannian $3$-manifold, $\tau >1/2$, with nonnegative scalar curvature and smooth, closed, outermost minimal boundary.
 Then, it holds

 where $N$ is any connected component of $\partial M$, with the equality satisfied if and only if $\partial M$ is connected and $(M,g)$ is isometric to a space-like slice of the Schwarzschild manifold